Hoshaiah/demo-commit/cs-facts.md

 - **2025-11-14:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-11-14:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
 - **2025-11-15:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
+- **2025-11-15:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.